abelardopardo/ontask_b/README.md

 - Actions such as personalised email, personalised web page

-- Integrated data capture mechanism (similar to a survey engine)
+- Basic survey engine to collect student responses

 - Visualization of columns (population measures) and individuals with respect to the population